-- Atham (August 25, 2017) -- is when mythical King Mahabali is believed to have started preparing to come back and visit his kingdom.
-People begin the day with an early bath, followed by prayers, and the creation of floral arrangements (pookalam) on the ground in front of homes to welcome him.
+- Atham (August 12, 2021) is when mythical King Mahabali is believed to have started preparing to return to visit his kingdom in Kerala.
+People begin the day with an early bath, followed by temple visits and prayers.
+The women also commence creating floral arrangements (pookalam) on the ground in front of homes to welcome him.
 Traditionally, the pookalams are completed with ten rings, each representing a Hindu god.
 The colors are chosen to please each god, and only yellow flowers are used on Atham for the first layer of the pookalam.
 However, these days, more importance is given to how elaborate and striking the design is.
-A grand procession, Athachamyam, marks the start of Onam celebrations near Kochi.
+A grand procession, Athachamyam, marks the start of Onam celebrations near Kochi in Kerala.

-- Chithira (August 26, 2017) -- two more layers are added to the pookalams, using mostly orange and creamy yellow flowers.
-People also visit temples to seek blessings.
+- Chithira (August 13, 2021) —people clean their houses and add another layer to the pookalams, using mostly orange and creamy yellow flowers.

-- Chodhi (August 27, 2017) -- is a fun-filled day that marks the start of shopping for Onam.
+- Chodhi (August 14, 2021) —Shopping starts for Onam.
 People begin buying new clothes, jewelry, and gifts.

-- Anizham (August 29, 2017) -- snake boat races kick-off across the state.
-A mock race is held at Aranmula as a rehearsal for the race that's held there after the main day of Onam.
+- Anizham (August 16, 2021) — marks the start of festive Vallam Kalli snake boat races in the state.
+A mock race is held at Aranmula, as a rehearsal for the legendary Aranmula Uthrattathi Vallamkalli boat race that takes place there after the main day of Onam.

-- Thriketa (August 30, 2017) -- people start visiting their families and fresh flowers continue to be added to pookalams.
+- Thriketa (August 17, 2021) people begin visiting their families and fresh flowers continue to be added to pookalams.

-- Pooradam (September 1 and 2, 2017) -- the day starts with the ritual installation of pyramid-style clay statues, known as Onathappan, in the center of pookalams.
+- Pooradam (August 19, 2021) — the day commences with the ritual installation of pyramid-style clay statues, known as Onathappan, in the center of pookalams.
 They represent king Mahabali and Lord Vamana (the fifth incarnation of Lord Vishnu, who sent Mahabali to the underworld but allowed him to visit his kingdom once a year during Onam).
 By now, the pookalams have greatly grown in size and complexity of design.

-- First Onam/Uthradom (September 3, 2017) -- King Mahabali is believed to arrive in Kerala on this day.
+- First Onam/Uthradom (August 20, 2021) — this day is regarded as Onam Eve.
+King Mahabali is believed to arrive in Kerala.
 It's a jubilant occasion when people rush to complete their Onam shopping and the cleaning of their homes.
-It's considered to be an auspicious day for buying fresh fruit and vegetables.
+It's also an auspicious day for buying fresh fruit and vegetables.